 Keeping Yourself Motivated

 Anuj: I have revised my syllabus, but I am panicking at the last minute.
 What should I do?

-Prikshit: Motivation dips are common among students, these days.
-However, if you’re confident that you know your subjects well, and you have put in the required effort in your revisions, do not let that motivation dip.
-Revise some tips, and formulae, and write a few mocks, but do not engage in any last-minute hustle.
-I’d definitely recommend you to relax at this stage – take a walk, or listen to some serene music, talk to your parents or someone you find comfort with, or engage in some other manner of relaxation.
-Reinforce your belief in yourself, by telling yourself that you’ve got this.
-Know that when your have prepared well, nothing will go wrong.
+Prikshit: Motivation dips are common among students these days.
+However, if you’re confident about your understanding of all the concepts, do not allow yourself to get demotivated.
+Amongst the best tips for board exams is this one: revise well and thoroughly, but do not engage in any last-minute hustle.
+I’d definitely recommend you to relax at this stage; take a walk or listen to your favourite music, talk to your parents or someone you are comfortable with.
+Essentially, just relax and believe in yourself.
+Know that when you have prepared well, nothing will go wrong.
 Just take it easy, and look forward to your exams.

 Dealing with Distractions